Virtual Health is not for emergencies

 MDLIVE is a separate company that provides telehealth services for members of Arkansas Blue Cross and Blue Shield, and eligible Health Advantage and BlueAdvantage Administrators of Arkansas members.

 Virtual Health currently is available to all fully insured health plans but not available to all health plans.
-Members with an active medical plan whose coverage includes Virtual Health should be able to successfully register via the link within My Blueprint.
+Members with an active medical plan whose coverage includes Virtual Health should be able to successfully register via the link within Blueprint Portal.
 Your benefit summary will indicate if Virtual Health is available to you.
 Notably, it is not available to members who have limited duration plans, Medicare Prescription Drug and Medicare Supplement plans, plans covering employees of FEP, Arkansas State and Public Schools, or Baptist Health.